 We market our products to distributors and end-users throughout the world.
 Sales to international distributors are generally made on open credit terms and letters of credit.
 Management performs ongoing credit evaluations of our customers and maintains an allowance for potential credit losses.
 Historically, we have not experienced any significant losses related to individual customers or a group of customers in any particular geographic area.
-For the years ended January 2, 2021 and December 28, 2019, no single customer accounted for greater than 10% of total revenues.
-As of January 2, 2021, one customer accounted for over 10% of our accounts receivable, representing 13%.
-As of December 28, 2019, one customer accounted for more than 10% of accounts receivable balance, representing 11%.
+For the year ended January 1, 2022, one customer, Topcon, accounted for greater than 10% of total revenues, representing 21%.
+For the year ended January 2, 2021, no single customer accounted for greater than 10% of total revenues.
+As of January 1, 2022, two customers, including Topcon, accounted for over 10% of our accounts receivable, representing 31% and 11%, respectively.
+As of January 2, 2021, one customer accounted for more than 10% of accounts receivable balance, representing 13%.